What is the IADLEST National Training Certification?

 Where is the webcast of the NCP launch?

 You can find the webcast of the panel explaining the NCP at http://webcast.iadlest-ncp.org.

-On August 27, 2015 the IADLEST Executive Board met to discuss the current policies surrounding how courses could be housed online, how records will be maintained for officers, and how courses which are certified can utilize the IADLEST Seal for their Certificates of Completion.
+On June 10, 2019, the IADLEST Executive Board met to discuss and revise the current policies surrounding how courses are housed online, how records will be maintained for officers, and how certified courses can utilize the IADLEST NCP Seal for their Certificates of Completion and marketing efforts.
 To benefit as many providers as possible and to ensure training data is being collected for the officers’ portable training record, the following policies were discussed and approved.

 Why should I submit my training materials for national certification?

 Training providers and content developers should want to know their training materials have been reviewed by content and instructional design experts and are accepted on a national level by POST Directors throughout the United States, thus granting participating students the credit they desire to maintain their professional licensing requirements.
 Students will gain confidence in the provider’s courses and reputation as they choose from the myriad of criminal justice training programs being offered, both in a traditional classroom setting and electronically.
 In addition, law enforcement and other agency chief executives will have confidence in the training curriculum being offered which will inspire them to send their students to nationally certified training.
 Earning the IADLEST seal guarantees your product has met the nationally acclaimed best practices and will also help with your training program marketing strategy.

 Go to the Training Provider sign up page where we will help you get going.
 GET STARTED >>